hyfi06/str-utils/README.md

 - [`multiReplace(str: string, replace: { [pattern: string]: string } = {}): string`](#multireplace): Replaces all occurrences of specified patterns in a given string.
 - [`removeAccents(str: string): string`](#removeaccents): Removes all accents from a given string.
 - [`removeSpaces(str: string): string`](#removespaces): Removes leading, trailing, and duplicate spaces in a given string.
+- [`sanitizeJoin(array: any[], separator: string = " "): string`](#sanitizejoin): Joins an array into a string using a specified separator, ignoring any falsy values in the array.
+It also removes leading, trailing, and duplicate spaces from the resulting string.
 - [`sanitizeStr(str: string, config: { removeAccents?: boolean, toUpperCase?: boolean } = {}): string`](#sanitizeStr): Processes a given string based on a configuration object.
 By default, it removes leading, trailing, and duplicate spaces.
 If the configuration object specifies, it can also remove accents and convert the string to uppercase.

 ### areStringsSimilar